google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-02.markdown

 Now is a great time to test things out, see how they look and make any adjustments you want.
-Be sure to test the rendering of your forecast card by removing the `hidden` attribute from the main container, and adding some fake data to the card.
+Be sure to test the rendering of your forecast card by removing the `hidden` attribute from the `main` container, and adding some fake data to the card.

-{% include shared/note.liquid list=page.notes.give-you %}
+{% include shared/remember.liquid list=page.notes.give-you %}

 This app is reasonably responsive right now, but it's not perfect.
 Try adding additional styles that will improve the responsiveness and make it really shine